Kogi APC Chieftain defends Buhari over comments on youths

 - 0

+All Progressives Congress, APC chieftain in Kogi State, Mr. Tunde Ajibulu has rebuffed claims that President Muhammadu Buhari disparaged the youths of the country urging Nigerian youths to take the controversy as an opportunity to make indelible marks for themselves.

-The security expert cum politician in a statement affirmed that the president’s words were taken out of context as he affirmed that the president who rode to power on the back of youths could not at the same time turn round to disparage that segment of the population.
+The security expert cum politician in a statement made available to Vanguard affirmed that the president’s words were taken out of context as he affirmed that the president who rode to power on the back of youths could not at the same time turn round to disparage that segment of the population.

 “Everyone knows that he received substantial support from the youth population in his election and they are a large reason why he got into power, so he wouldn’t cast this dispersion upon lots of his own supporters.